mohas95/RPi_control_center/README.md

 }
 ```

-- API file _(json file that is constantly update with the status of a certain pin)_
+- API file _(json file that is constantly updated with the status of a certain pin)_
 ```json
 {
     "id": "1",